ciiram/ml-intro-notes/README.md

 # Machine Learning

-This repository contains notes and jupyter notebooks to be used for the machine learning and python introduction by the Microsoft Dev Community at Dedan Kimathi University of Technology.
+This repository contains notes and jupyter notebooks to be used for the machine learning and python introduction by the Microsoft Tech Community at Dedan Kimathi University of Technology.
 This repo will be regularly updated.

-Currently the notebooks available are
+Currently the n       books available are
 1. Introduction to Machine Learning
 1. Introduction to Python